melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

-# VTS Browser Integration Plugin For Unity 3D Game Engine
+# VTS Browser Integration Plugin for Unity 3D game engine

 VTS 3D Geospatial Software Stack is a state-of-the-art, full-stack open source platform for 3D geospatial application development.
 Consisting of 3D streaming backend components and of JavaScript and C++ frontend libraries, VTS provides for interactive 3D rendering of geospatial content on the Web, on the desktop or on mobile.

 This plugin integrates the c++ VTS browser library into Unity 3D.

-## Online Documentation
+## Online documentation

 Detailed Vts Unity Plugin documentation is at the [github wiki](https://github.com/melowntech/vts-browser-unity-plugin/wiki).